 Recently, another couple reached out to us that had planned an elopement at City Hall a year in advance.
 This is pretty unique.
 For the most part, our couples reserve us between 3 weeks and 6 months before their wedding.
 This confirms just how popular City Hall weddings become.

-So why more and more couples choose City Hall over other destinations?
+So why do couples increasingly choose City Hall over other destinations?

 I’ve already written about how to get married in City Hall along with some useful tips, so feel free to check that out, or watch some of our city hall wedding films, or even follow our city hall blog for the most recent weddings.

-I’ll leave you with this thought: there are many places to choose from in SF - Japanese Tea Garden, Golden Gate Park, Presidio, the list goes on… but no matter the weather, wind, rain or fog, the City Hall will provide a roof and your guests won’t have to shiver during your ceremony.
+There are many places to choose from in SF - Japanese Tea Garden, Golden Gate Park, Presidio, the list goes on.
+But, no matter the weather, despite the wind, rain and fog, City Hall will always provide a roof (a quite high one with plenty of airy, beautiful, photo-friendly space below!) so that your guests don’t have to shiver or melt during your ceremony.

-If you planning a city hall wedding and interested in our cinematography or photography, feel free to fill out this form and we will get back to you within a few hours.
+If you’re planning a City Hall wedding and are interested in our cinematography or photography, feel free to fill out this form and we will get back to you within a few hours.